Painting on Cookies

 How to Paint on Cookies

-I’m going to cover four different ways to paint on cookies: freehand painting, watercolour painting, tracing a design onto your cookie to paint over, and painting onto stamped fondant cookies.
+I’m going to cover two basic ways to paint on cookies: freehand painting and tracing a design onto your cookie to paint over.

 But first, let’s go through a few of my favourite general cookie painting tips:

-- Mix the paint well before you start painting.
-For ready-made paint, use a skewer or toothpick to stir them and then give them a good shake to make sure all the pigment that settles at the bottom of the bottle is mixed in.
+- Mix the edible paint well before you start painting.
+For ready-made paint, use a skewer or toothpick to stir it and then give the bottle a good shake to make sure all the pigment that settles at the bottom of the bottle is mixed in.

-- If you’re mixing up a custom paint colour, be sure to mix enough for your whole design.
+- If you’re creating a custom paint colour, be sure to mix enough for all of your cookies.
 It can be tricky to make the same shade again later, so if making multiple cookies with the same design that need to match, make sure you mix up enough paint for all of them.

 - It’s best to keep dark colours to a minimum as they can stain people’s teeth when used in large amounts.
-I prefer to only use black paint for outlining (like I’ll show you on the bunny cookie below).
+I prefer to only use black paint for outlining (like I’ll show you on the bunny cookie below) and for small details.

-- Don’t be afraid to move the cookie around – you don’t need to contort your hand to follow lines or reach over wet areas of paint, just turn the cookie.
+- Don’t be afraid to move the cookie around – instead of twisting your hand to follow lines, or reaching over wet areas of paint, just turn the cookie.

 - To fix mistakes when using glaze-based paint on fondant, dip a Q-tip (cotton bud) in alcohol, dab off the excess on a paper towel, and gently rub away the mistake.
 With water-based paint, you can do the same with a Q-tip dipped in water, but keep in mind that the water will leave the icing slightly shiny (it starts to dissolve the sugar in the icing), so keep this for small mistakes only.
 For larger mistakes, you may need to remove the icing from the cookie and start over.